AbdulRehman-z/Booking-Ticket-Cli-v2/README.md

 ## How to use this Repo

-This repo has two branches:
+This repo has one branch:

 - master